adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 ------------

-In this exercise, we explored the content of multiple tweets from a sample of followers of NutrientH20's Twitter profile, and come up with some interesting insights about the audience by identifying possible market segments.
+In this exercise, we explored the content of multiple tweets from a sample of followers of NutrientH20’s Twitter profile and come up with some interesting insights about the audience by identifying possible market segments.